17 coronavirus (COVID-19) myths debunked

 Although we’re all learning new things about coronavirus daily, there are a few facts we know to be absolutely true about the virus today:

-• Current scientific modelling tells us the virus is expected to peak in 10-14 weeks.
-4 out of 5 people will have symptoms akin to the common cold whereas 1 in 20 may require more medical care.
+• 4 out of 5 people will have symptoms akin to the common cold whereas 1 in 20 may require more medical care.

-• The healthier people who contract the virus will benefit the population at large.
+• On average it takes 5 days from the moment you are infected for symptoms to appear, although World Health Organisation do say it can take up to 14 days.
+The healthier people who contract the virus will benefit the population at large.
 This is because it will allow the body to build natural antibodies against the virus therefore providing ‘herd immunity’ for the population.
 This will help to protect the more vulnerable.

 • The term “pandemic” does not have a strict technical definition, but basically it means there is sustained person-to-person spread in multiple countries.
 It does not infer the severity of the disease/virus.